-He has been working with Huakina Development Trust to deliver a tikanga based podiatry clinic at Nga Hau e Wha Marae and Ooraeroa Marae as part of their Whare Oranga Programme.
+Lawrence graduated with a Bachelor of Health Science (Podiatry) in 2008.
+Lawrence works in a multi-disciplinary team as a Renal Podiatrist.
+He has also been working with Huakina Development Trust to deliver a tikanga based podiatry clinic at Nga Hau e Wha Marae and Ooraeroa Marae, as part of their Whare Oranga Programme.

-I have worked for 11 years as a general practice podiatrist in both Auckland and the Waikato.
+Rachael has worked for 11 years as a general practice podiatrist in both Auckland and the Waikato.

-Out of work I am a professional cake decorator and enjoy creating amazing sweet delights.
+Out of work, Rachael is a professional cake decorator and enjoys creating amazing sweet delights.